The WI is a campaigning organisation, and has been since its foundation in 1915

 6) Don’t fear the smear

-Between now and January, please take the time to read up on the 6 before you vote in your WI.
+Before February 2019, you will vote on your preferred resolution in your WI.
 Take part in a resolution discussion, talk about them with your WI friends and have a look at the NFWI website.

 If you have any questions or comments about the resolution process please get in contact with me, Sharon Hamby or Stephanie Gaunt via ESFWI HQ.